awesome-astra/docs/docs/pages/aiml/aws/aws-sagemaker.md

 <img src="../../../../img/sagemaker/screenshots/sagemaker_upload.png" />

+**Step 2.** You need a "JupyterLab space", i.e. a filesystem with compute resources on top of it, ready to run Jupyter kernels and effectively execute your notebooks.
+You find JupyterLab in the "Applications" icon group at the top of the left-hand sidebar; then, if you don't have one yet, click the "Create JupyterLab space" button, give it a name, hit "Create" and wait one minute or so.
+(You can use a `ml.t3.medium` instance for what comes next.)

+**Step 3.** Once the JupyterLab space is _Running_, you can click "Open JupyterLab": a new browser tab will be brought up.
+There is a toolbox on the left, where you are about to upload the notebook you downloaded earlier. _(Note: you can stop and re-start the space whenever you want, in order to optimize your resource usage.
+The notebooks stored in the space's file system will be persisted.)_

-**Step 2.** In the left toolbox of SageMaker Studio, make sure you select the "File Browser" view and locate the "Upload" button: use it to upload the notebook file you previously saved.
+**Step 4.** In the left toolbox of your JupyterLab space, make sure you select the "File Browser" view and locate the "Upload" button: use it to upload the notebook file you previously saved.
 The notebook will be shown in the file browser.

 <img src="../../../../img/sagemaker/screenshots/sagemaker_launch-notebook.png" />

-**Step 3.** If you double-click on it, the notebook will be opened in Studio.
-In order to run it, you will be asked to start a "notebook environment" (essentially, a Python runtime).
-Choose the "Data Science 3.0" image and a "Python 3" kernel and hit "Select".
+**Step 5.** If you double-click on it, the notebook will be opened in Studio, with a Jupyter kernel behind id, ready to execute its code.

 <img src="../../../../img/sagemaker/screenshots/sagemaker_start-environment.png" />

-**Step 4.** Once the kernel has fully started, you can run each cell in sequence by clicking on them and pressing Shift+Enter.
-You will be asked for the secrets during execution.
+**Step 6.** You can now run each cell in sequence by clicking on them and pressing Shift+Enter.
+You will be asked for the secrets and the connection details during execution.

 <img src="../../../../img/sagemaker/screenshots/sagemaker_kernel-starting.png" />